- Key Takeaways

 To schedule your initial consultation with our law office, please call 856-399-0089 or contact us online.
 Our attorneys will examine the specifics of your legal situation, suggest legal advice, and work with you to assemble a defense case.

 The law office of Lackey & Miller, LLC is located in Cherry Hill, New Jersey.
-However, we serve the entire state of New Jersey, including, but not limited to Burlington County, Atlantic County, Cumberland County, Gloucester County, and Camden County.
-No matter where you are in the state, we can provide you support.
 Schedule free a consultation with our team today.

 Written By Jeremy Lackey